 Land Acknowledgement

-We acknowledge that we are on the traditional territory of the Three Fires Confederacy, which includes the Ojibwe, Odawa, and Potawatomi peoples.
-Windsor and Essex County sit on land that has been cared for by Indigenous peoples for thousands of years and is part of the ancestral and contemporary homeland of many First Nations, Métis, and Inuit communities.
+While it is a well-travelled land, we would like to acknowledge that the land on which we gather is the ancestral territory of the Three Fires Confederacy-the Ojibwe, Odawa, and Potawatomi peoples.
+Windsor and Essex County are part of the ancestral and contemporary homelands of many First Nations, Métis, and Inuit communities, and fall within the lands governed by the McKee Treaty of 1790.

-At JMCC, where we support and celebrate the unique abilities of every child, we are grateful to live and work on these lands and we commit to learning from the past, engaging in meaningful reconciliation, and supporting Indigenous sovereignty and resurgence.
+At JMCC, where we support and celebrate the unique abilities of every child, we are grateful to live and work on these lands.
+We recognize that there is more work to do, and we commit to learning from the past, engaging in meaningful reconciliation, and supporting Indigenous sovereignty and resurgence.

 Inclusion Strategy